kalviumcommunity/S74_SoulSync/README.md

 - For sensitive or critical inputs, the app suggests connecting with trusted contacts (e.g., mom, friend) or professionals like psychiatrists .

+# Deployment link
+ - Using render for easy containerized Deployment Render runs your Node.js app inside a secure container and helps in Auto Scaling: It adjusts resources based on traffic.
+ Render can be used for easy Deployment.